Who is the next resident artist?

 I am an Indigenous Australian artist.
 How do I apply?

-Each Kluge-Ruhe partners with Australia Council for the Arts to invite artists to participate in the residency program.
-You can express your interest in our artist residency program by contacting us.
+Kluge-Ruhe partners with Creative Australia to select artists for the residency program.
+We are planning an open call for 2025 residencies.
+You can always express your interest in our artist residency program by contacting us.

 How do I learn more about what resident artists have done at Kluge-Ruhe?